-Figure 4g: Children aged 16 - 17 who passed grade 9, by province, 2002 & 2011
+Figure 4f: Children aged 16 - 17 who have passed grade 9, by province, 2002 & 2012

-Sources: Statistics South Africa (2003; 2012) General Household Survey 2002; General Household Survey 2011.
-Pretoria: Stats SA Analysis by Katharine Hall, Children's Institute, UCT
+Source: Statistics South Africa (2003; 2013) General Household Survey 2002; General Household Survey 2012.
+Pretoria: Stats SA.
+Analysis by Katharine Hall & Winnie Sambu, Children's Institute, UCT.

-As found in other analyses of transitions through school,23 educational attainment (measured by progress through school) varies along economic and racial lines.
+As found in other analyses of transitions through school, educational attainment (measured by progress through school) varies along economic and racial lines.
 These differences become more pronounced as children advance through the grades.
 Gender differences in school progression, on the other hand, have remained consistent and even widened over the years: girls are more likely than boys to progress through school at the expected rate, and the difference becomes more pronounced in the higher grades.
-In 2011, 88% of girls aged 10 - 11 had completed grade 3, compared with 81% of boys.
-In the same year, 67% of 16 - 17-year-old girls had completed grade 9, compared with only 51% of boys in the same age cohort.
-This finding is consistent with analyses elsewhere.24 may be confounded by the extent of the teacher's competence to assess the performance of the child.
+In 2012, 88% of girls aged 10 - 11 had completed grade 3, compared with 82% of boys; in the same year, 67% of 16 - 17-year-old girls had completed grade 9, compared with only 54% of boys in the same age cohort.
+This finding is consistent with analyses elsewhere.

+Of course, grade progression and grade repetition are not easy to interpret.
+Prior to grade 12, the promotion of a child to the next grade is based mainly on the assessment of teachers, so the measure may be confounded by the extent of the teacher's competence to assess the performance of the child.
 Analyses of the determinants of school progress and drop out point to a range of factors, many of which are interrelated: there is huge variation in the quality of education offered by schools.
 These differences largely reflect the historic organisation of schools into racially defined and inequitably resourced education departments.
 Household-level characteristics and family background also account for some of the variation in grade progression.
-For example, the level of education achieved by a child's mother explains some of the difference in whether children are enrolled at an appropriate age and whether they go on to successfully complete matric.25 This in turn suggests that improved educational outcomes for children will have a cumulative positive effect for each subsequent generation.
+For example, the level of education achieved by a child's mother explains some of the difference in whether children are enrolled at an appropriate age and whether they go on to complete matric successfully.
+This in turn suggests that improved educational outcomes for children will have a cumulative positive effect for each subsequent generation.